Seshat-Global-History-Databank/seshat/docs/source/getting_started.rst

 Getting started with Seshat data
 =================================

-This section of the documentation provides information on how to get started with accessing Seshat data as a researcher, both through the Seshat website and the Seshat API, as well as the Cliopatria borders GeoJSON dataset.
+This section of the documentation provides information on how to get started with accessing Seshat data as a researcher, both through the Seshat website and the Seshat API.

 Creating a login on the Seshat website
 ---------------------------------------